IBM/watson-discovery-sdu-with-assistant/README.md

 [![Build Status](https://api.travis-ci.org/IBM/watson-discovery-sdu-with-assistant.svg?branch=master)](https://travis-ci.org/IBM/watson-discovery-sdu-with-assistant)

-# Access Watson Discovery SDU document with Watson Assistant
+# Enhance customer helpdesks with Smart Document Understanding

 In this code pattern, we walk you through a working example of a web app that utilizes multiple Watson services to create a better customer care experience.